getify/You-Dont-Know-JS/types & grammar/ch4.md

 // }"
 ```

 Remember, `JSON.stringify(..)` is not directly a form of coercion.
-We covered it here, however, because of two reasons, which  relate its behavior to `ToString` coercion:
+We covered it here, however, for two reasons that relate its behavior to `ToString` coercion:

 1. `string`, `number`, `boolean`, and `null` values all stringify for JSON basically the same as how they coerce to `string` values via the rules of the `ToString` abstract operation.
 2. If you pass an `object` value to `JSON.stringify(..)`, and that `object` has a `toJSON()` method on it, `toJSON()` is automatically called to (sort of) "coerce" the value to be *JSON-safe* before stringification.